sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 = Why the featured image is being displayed twice? =

-* You enabled "Featured Image in Content" option unnecessarily.
+* You enabled "Modify Post Content → add featured media" option unnecessarily.

 = Why the featured image is not being displayed? =